Ono Pharma shares soar; Nobel awarded for cancer-fighting method used in its drug

-TOKYO (Reuters) - Shares of Ono Pharmaceutical Co (4528.T) jumped to levels not seen in over two years after a Nobel Prize was awarded to researchers for a cancer-fighting method used in Opdivo, a drug it co-developed with Bristol-Myers Squibb Co (BMY.N).
+TOKYO, Oct 2 (Reuters) - Shares of Ono Pharmaceutical Co jumped to levels not seen in over two years after a Nobel Prize was awarded to researchers for a cancer-fighting method used in Opdivo, a drug it co-developed with Bristol-Myers Squibb Co.

 Shares of the Japanese drugmaker soared as much as 6.9 percent in early morning trade on Tuesday to hit 3,430 yen, the highest level since August 2016.